How to Integrate AI into Your Content Automation Strategy

 Tips for Success & Pro Tips

 Start by treating scale as an engineering problem: predictable inputs, automated pipelines, and safety nets that catch drift.
-Implement a central prompt library with version control, use retrieval-augmented generation (RAG) to anchor models to facts, enforce cost limits, and run weekly quality spot checks to keep output consistent and reliable.
+Set up a central prompt library with version control.
+Use retrieval-augmented generation (RAG) to ensure models stay fact-based.
+Enforce cost limits and conduct weekly quality checks to maintain consistent output.

 Prerequisites